Martian-Technologies/Logic-Graph-Creator/docs/conventions.md

 - If the file is a .cpp file, include the corresponding .h before any other local .h files
 - Add line breaks between the different kinds of includes if you want

+Include Path

+- all paths should be case sensitive `util/fastMath.h` not `util/fastmath.h`

 QT Includes
 - Do not use QT includes ending with .h, use the ones specified by classes in the [Qt documentation](https://doc.qt.io/qt-6/classes.html)